Just because you can’t buy a high-end kayak doesn’t mean that you have to settle for a subpar paddling experience.

 Providing flexibility and stability, the Sea Eagle 370 makes for the best budget kayak for newcomers.

 It handles well with one or two paddlers and roomy enough to include a midsize canine paddling companion.

 The impressive stability is thanks to a rigid I-beam construction design that makes it sturdy regardless of the paddlers’ experience.

-Like most boats in the recreational class, the performance is not the best.
-But it should do fine in most calm lakes and easy-going rivers.
+Like most cheap recreational kayaks, the performance is not the best.
+But it should do fine in most calm lakes and slow-moving rivers.

 - has an extra thick and forgiving fabric exterior for any accidental bumps or drops.

 - A svelte 32 pounds making it one of the lighter tandem kayaks.

 - Easy storage and transportation + easy set-up with intuitive inflation instructions